 Best Practice: Share the or information for an article, rather than a copy of the article itself.

-How does your use add up?
+How does your use add up when applying 4-Factor test?

 1. The purpose and character of your use